TIMOTHY

 computer-assisted-telephone-interviewing software (CATI).

-interviewer identification number to each open-ended item.
+identification number to each open-ended item.

 Compare - A